uzmahamid01/Gocery-mobile-app/README.md

-# App-to-Cart Mobile App
+# Go-Cery Mobile App

 ## Overview
-App-to-Cart is a web application designed to behave like a native mobile app.
+Go-Cery is a web application designed to behave like a native mobile app.
 It can be easily added to a user's homescreen for quick and seamless access.
 This project leverages HTML, CSS, and JavaScript for its frontend, and utilizes Firebase for its real-time database capabilities.

 ## Features
-- **Mobile App-like Behavior**: The app can be installed on a user's homescreen, providing a native app experience.
+- **Mobile App-like Behavior**: The app can be added on a user's homescreen, providing a native app experience.
 - **Real-time Updates**: Utilizes Firebase for real-time database updates, ensuring data is always up-to-date.
 - **Responsive Design**: Built with HTML and CSS to ensure a smooth and responsive user experience on any device.